sjsu-library/unionist/_template/obj44.md

 volume: '1'
 issue: '2'
-transcription: "“She was in her own house, and as we suppose in her native State, using her ownproperty, talents and time for the noblest purposes, according to the sentimentsof President Dwight, which we lately published in this paper.
-For this christianand noble employment, she is taken by the violent hand of persecution andconfined in a prison.
-What were the complaints and censures against Georgia, forsimilar conduct towards the imprisoned missionaries?
-Is such conduct inNew-England, in Connecticut, less sinful, shameful, unjust and cruel?
-Whoselife, liberty and pursuit of happiness are safe, if a christian lady is exposedto imprisonment for obedience to the dictates of her conscience and the evidentrequirements of piety, patriotism and philanthropy?”"
+transcription: "“She was in her own house, and as we suppose in her native State, using her own<br>property, talents and time for the noblest purposes, according to the sentiments<br>of President Dwight, which we lately published in this paper.
+  For this christian<br>and noble employment, she is taken by the violent hand of persecution and<br>confined in a prison.
+What were the complaints and censures against Georgia, for<br>similar conduct towards the imprisoned missionaries?
+Is such conduct in<br>New-England, in Connecticut, less sinful, shameful, unjust and cruel?
+Whose<br>life, liberty and pursuit of happiness are safe, if a christian lady is exposed<br>to imprisonment for obedience to the dictates of her conscience and the evident<br>requirements of piety, patriotism and philanthropy?”"
 Scholarly Notes:
 Commentary:
 order: '043'